Set up your Google Home device

 - Google Assistant setup: Set up your Assistant for a personalized experience.
 Tap Next read permissions Yes I’m in.

 - Get personal results with Voice Match: You can teach your Assistant to recognize your voice.
 This allows the Assistant to provide personal results when it recognizes your voice.
 Follow the prompts.
+Note: If you didn’t accept the Google Assistant permissions in the previous screen, you can’t set up Voice Match.

 - Note: Now that you’ve trained your voice, other people in your home can still use Google Home but they won’t get personalized answers until they teach their Assistant to recognize their voice.